miniatimat/SpotyPy/README.md

     clustering (optional){song}

 By default returns the average clustering coefficient for all songs.
-If it receives a song, it returns the clustering coefficient for that song. (e.g. : clustering Bad Romance - Lady Gaga)
+If it receives a song, it returns the clustering coefficient for that song.
+Clustering for all songs will take some time.
+(e.g. : clustering Bad Romance - Lady Gaga)